-As you prepare your law school application, you’ll definitely work on your LSAT score and personal statement.
+As you prepare your law school application or law school transfer app, you’ll definitely work on your LSAT score and personal statement.
 But one requirement that you should at least have initially covered is your resume.
 After all, we present our resumes for employment all the time.
 We even start writing our resumes in high school.
 By the time you graduate college, it should be mostly formed and refined with your great experiences and accomplishments.
 But how can you be sure that your everyday resume fits best for a law school application?
 Here you can check out the top five tips for your law school application resume!

 1. Highlight What Your Law School Values–Especially Academics

 Each law school will have its own values and “personality.”
 Your resume is another way you can emphasize why you’re a good fit for their school.
 However, all law schools will value your academic accomplishments.
 Make sure to include memberships in honor societies like Phi Beta Kappa, your thesis, if you made the Dean’s List, and any other honors!